-- Pulse the butter and basil in a mini food processor about 30 seconds, until basil is finely chopped and the mixture is creamy.
+- Pulse the butter and basil in a mini food processor about 30 seconds, until the basil is finely chopped and the mixture is creamy.
 Alternatively, chop the basil by hand and fold into the butter in a bowl.
 You’ll need just half the basil butter for this recipe.
 Cover and refrigerate up to a week.
-(It’s delicious on sweet corn, pasta, toasted bread…)
+(It’s delicious on sweet corn, pasta or toasted bread).

 - Slice the squash into equal bite-size pieces.
 Bring 2 quarts of water to a boil with 2 tablespoons salt in a saucepan.
 Add the squash to the pan and set a timer for 3 minutes.
 Reserve 2 tablespoons of the cooking water, then immediately drain the squash.

 - Put ¼ cup of the basil butter in a serving bowl with 2 tablespoons of the cheese and ¼ teaspoon salt.
 Stir in 1 tablespoon of the reserved cooking water to make a creamy sauce.
 If your butter is cold you might need a little more water.

 - Toss the squash with the butter.
 Sprinkle with the rest of the cheese and serve.